Look-ahead bias occurs by using information not available or known in the analysis period for a study or simulation, leading to inaccurate results.

 - The revised observation data

 We would need to add a column for each revision.
-Again, we always need to know how the data was at the time of recording, and how it is today.
-Providing the right data to our backtesting software is the first step in preventing look-ahead bias.
+Again, we always need to know how the data was at recording and how it is today.
+Providing the correct data to our backtesting software is the first step in preventing look-ahead bias.

 Look-Ahead Bias in Backtesting Systems

-Even with the right data, look-ahead bias can still creep into our backtests.
+Look-ahead bias can still creep into our backtests even with the correct data.
 There are two types of backtesting software:

 - Vectorized “for-loop” backtesting systems